thiennp/frontend-mastery-hub/levels/103/README.md

-# Level 103: Concurrency & Parallelism
+# Level 103: Modules & Imports

 ## Overview
-This level focuses on concurrency & parallelism and provides comprehensive learning materials, examples, and projects.
+This level focuses on modules & imports and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of concurrency & parallelism
+- Understand the core concepts of modules & imports
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns